WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 While the GSI enable you to create elaborate and powerful querying patterns, they also can cause issues in regarding to throttling and WCU / RCU consumption.

-With the RCU case, please remember that querying given GSI consumes a sum RCU in terms of all projected attribute sizes across all of the items returned.
+With the RCU case, **please remember that querying given GSI consumes a sum RCU in terms of all projected attribute sizes across all of the items returned**.
 This usually is not a problem, but I've noticed that engineers often overlook this property of the GSI.

 The RCU case is similar to the RCU one.
 The total provisioned throughput cost of a write consists of the sum of write capacity units consumed by writing to the base table nad those consumed by updating the global secondary index.